Sunday, September 23, 2018:

 first reading response essay comes due in class (i.e., bring in a

-hard-copy to hand in) this coming Tuesday, October 3.
-(Note that this is extended
+hard-copy to hand in) on Tuesday, October 2.
+(Note that this is extended from

-from the original due date of Thursday, September 28.)
-You'll be answering
+the original due date of Thursday, September 27.)
+You'll be answering some

 course reader.
 You can find the prompt for the essay here

 (it's #1).
 You can find general guidelines for the reading response essays